 - Knowledge of and opportunity to try out different manipulation techniques.

-- I will also tell about the technique seen in a Craft Psychological perspective with a focus on health promotion and flow.
+- Inspiration on how Suminagashi can be used as a meditative element in everyday life, including knowledge of the technique seen in a Craft Psychological perspective with a focus on health promotion and flow.
 (Takes place while the prints dry).

 - A list of materials so that you can continue working with Suminagashi at home.